snozbot/fungus/Docs/fungus_docs/glossary.md

 **Usfxr**:
 A system for generating sound effects from mathematical parameters.

-Built into Fungus and based on the open source project at: [Usfxr at GitHub]
+Built into %Fungus and based on the open source project at: [Usfxr at GitHub]

 <!-- ------------------------ -->
 <!-- ---------- V ----------- -->